gabrielvictorcf/raytracer-in-a-weekend/README.md

-After the ray tracer itself was ready, i used rust's [`image`](https://github.com/image-rs/image) library to output the scenes in `.png` format and also parallelized the main pixel-sampling hot loop with rust's amazing [`rayon`](https://github.com/rayon-rs/rayon) library, which makes it easy to parallelize iterators by just using some Traits.
-This parallelization led to a 2x speedup (2hrs to 1hr) in my 2-core notebook, which theoretically (as in, *untested*) is an `n_cores` speedup.
+After the ray tracer itself was ready, i used rust's [`image`](https://github.com/image-rs/image) library to output the scenes in `.png` format and also parallelized the main pixel-sampling hot loop with rust's amazing [`rayon`](https://github.com/rayon-rs/rayon) library.

+This parallelization led to a 2x speedup (2hrs to 1hr) in my 2-core notebook, which theoretically (as in, *untested*) is an *number of cores you have* speedup.

 ```rust
 // Before rayon: write_color prints the pixel in PPM to stdout (piped to a file)